Connect Funraise and Salesforce for a powerful fundraising data solution.

 Tasks

-Open Funraise Tasks are synced on the Contact’s Open Activity list.
-Completed Tasks and Interactions are synced on the Contact’s Activity History.
-Task mappings are automatically created by the Funraise App.
+Funraise Tasks that are open are synced on the Contact’s Open Activity list.
+Completed Funraise Tasks and Interactions are synced on the Contact’s Activity History.
+Emails sent from Funraise are also synced on the Contact’s Activity History.

-Tasks & Interactions
+Task & Interactions synced fields

 Task Type